andrew/ultimate-awesome/README.md

 - [awesome-ai-mode-api](https://github.com/XueyanZhang/awesome-ai-mode-api) - A list of awesome AI Model API providers, platforms, projects.
 - [awesome-database](https://github.com/0xMalaz/awesome-database) - A curated list of amazingly awesome database libraries and resources.
 - [awesome-eight](https://github.com/8percent/awesome-eight) - 😎 Awesome lists about interesting topics.
+- [Awesome-Gemini-Apps](https://github.com/AbdooMohamedd/Awesome-Gemini-Apps) - A curated list of projects powered by the Google Gemini API.
+Explore innovative applications and ideas from the Gemini API competition that showcase the capabilities of Gemini technology.
 - [awesome-chatgpt-prompts](https://github.com/abledock/awesome-chatgpt-prompts) - Collection of prompt examples to be used with the ChatGPT model.
 - [awesome-conservation-tech](https://github.com/anselmbradford/awesome-conservation-tech) - An awesome list of tech and orgs helping to understand and conserve our natural resources.
 - [awesome-blackfriday-sale-2020](https://github.com/AviKKi/awesome-blackfriday-sale-2020) - Awesome list of blackfriday and cyber monday sale for geeks 🐱‍💻 👨‍💻 👩‍💻.